Music

 Internationally and nationally renowned conductors, artist, and teachers serve as adjudicators, providing constructive feedback and positive encouragement for musical growth.
 In addition, each ensemble participates in a live clinic with an adjudicator, offering real-time instruction.
 Participating bands receive audio commentary from our guest panel and a professional recording of the on-stage performance.

-During WindFest bands will have the opportunity to interact with music faculty and students of the department of music, attend performances by the Wind Ensemble, the preeminent wind band at CWU, and perform on stage in Hertz Concert Hall, a premiere 600-seat performance space known throughout the region for its visual and acoustical qualities.
+During WindFest bands will have the opportunity to interact with music faculty and students of the department of music, attend performances by the CWU Wind Ensemble, the preeminent wind band at CWU, and the CWU Jazz Band I. In addition, all performances take place in Hertz Concert Hall, a premiere 600-seat performance space known throughout the region for its visual and acoustical qualities.

 Application/Deadlines